 Configured the network adapter might be for a different network

-After looking at the cause of the error “DNS Server Unavailable” let us see the what is DNS and How DNS Servers function.
+After looking at the cause of the error “DNS Server Unavailable” let us see what is DNS and How DNS Servers function.

 What is DNS?

-How DNS Servers Operates?
+How do DNS Servers operate?

-Before move towards how to fix the DNS issue, it might help to know how DNS servers work.
-When you insert your domain name into a chrome browser, such as https://computertopic.com, your browser starts communicates with the nearest DNS server and asks for your website’s IP address.
+Before moving towards how to fix the DNS issue, it might help to know how DNS servers work.
+When you insert your domain name into a chrome browser, such as https://computertopic.com, your browser starts communicating with the nearest DNS server and asks for your website’s IP address.
 The DNS server responds back with the IP address and your chrome browser connects to the webpage, which opens on your screen.

 Ways to Fix “DNS Server Unavailable”

-So in this guide, we will show you step by step methods, that help you in fixing the error of ‘DNS Server Unavailable’.
+So in this guide, we will show you step-by-step methods, that help you in fixing the error of ‘DNS Server Unavailable’.